Calcium Carbonate vs Citrate: Which Fits Food, Tolerance, and Routine Better?

 • Taking too much at once can undercut the plan: even a good form is best absorbed at 500 mg or less at one time.

 If stomach effects are already on your mind, our guide to calcium side effects may help.
-If you are comparing labels and products, see how to compare calcium supplements.
+If you are comparing labels and products, see how to compare calcium supplements or the Calcium Form and Meal-Timing Matrix.

 When one may fit better